ryhisner/MP_Megaclades/README.md

-The "Megaclade" files here are spreadhssets that list the number of EPCI sequences in which each mutation pattern (MP) occurs in each "Megaclade," the expected number of MP occurrences of each Megaclade (based on its overall prevalence in EPCI sequences), and the fold-increase of the actual number of sequences relative to the expected number.
+The "Megaclade" files here are spreadsheets that list the number of EPCI sequences in which each mutation pattern (MP) occurs in each "Megaclade," the expected number of MP occurrences of each Megaclade (based on its overall prevalence in EPCI sequences), and the fold-increase of the actual number of sequences relative to the expected number.
 The Megaclades are, broadly: pre-VOC, Alpha, Beta, Gamma, Delta, BA.1, BA.2, BA.4/5, XBB, and BA.2.86.